Analysis of DNA for Casey lines

 Please give me some feedback

 I am an amateur DNA researcher, so I greatly expect to be corrected on some of my conclusions but I will take the risk to be the first to publish an analysis of our Casey DNA submissions.
-For anyone wanting to analyze the Casey DNA submissions that we currently have, the only practical method is to use cladogram software which graphically displays the connections between the various DNA submissions.
+For anyone wanting to create groupings of Casey lines, you should first use haplogroups to define obvious clusters that can not be related.
+Within a haplogroup, the only practical method to quickly create even more groups is to use cladogram software which graphically displays the connections between the various DNA submissions.
 Also, usage of MRCA (Most Recent Common Ancestor) calculators are also critical in determining the closeness of genetic relationships.
 Without these tools, it is extremely difficult to manually extract this information.
 I am very new with DNA analysis for genealogy and would appreciate comments on this DNA analysis.
 This analysis takes a lot of time and I would appreciate feedback of where you think I going off track, where you think my analysis is on target, what information is not found that should be included, etc. There is quite of bit of redundancy in this analysis and I will try to reduce this in future updates to this analysis.

 Please send your comments by email, letter or phone: